Bagot's Castle sits in a 19 acre site with spectacular views across the Warwckshire countryside.

 The Education Visitor Centre also has many photographs and drawings of

 the castle during excavation and the recent consolidation of the castle.

 Entry tickets to the castle, along with brochures, books of the castle history and other momentos of your visit can be purchased from the Centre.

 The Bagots Castle team extend their grateful thanks to Mike de Courcey Travel Ltd. for its sponsorship of the contruction of the Education Visitor Centre.

-To the west of the castle lies the remains of a 19th Century summer house.
+To the west of the castle lies the ruined remains of a 19th Century Summer House.